Purpose

 • The Honorable Dr. Gene WARD,

-is the Minority Leader (Emeritus) at the House of Representatives, State of Hawaii (Legislature), USA, where he had served for more than 20 years.
-Dr. Ward was a Research Associate at the East-West Center’s Technology & Development institute in the 1970s.
-He is a Director of the Hawaii-Indonesia Chamber of Commerce (HICHAM) and was a Co-Founder of the Hawaii Entrepreneurship Training & Development Institute.
+is the Minority Leader (Emeritus) at the House of Representatives, State of Hawaii (Legislature), USA, where he has served for more than 20 years.
+Dr. Ward was a Research Associate at the East-West Center’s Technology & Development Institute in the 1970s.
+He is a Director of the Hawaii-Indonesia Chamber of Commerce (HICHAM) and was Co-Founder of the Hawaii Entrepreneurship Training & Development Institute.
 A Vietnam Veteran, Dr. Ward also served as Peace Corps Country Director in East Timor and worked for the United Nations/ILO in Malawi.
 Dr. Ward is also a Member of the Board of Governors of the East-West Center.

 XX